grisp/grisp_demo/README.md

 	rebar3 as dev grisp firmware -i

-To create a softwre update package:
+To create a software update package:

 	rebar3 as dev grisp pack